svm-zhang/mhcflow/README.md

 4 steps: `fishing`, `realigning`, `typing`, and `realigning` (again).
 Each module implements basic break-and-continue mechanism, meaning that module finished previously will be automatically skipped.
 Also it is more friendly to integrate with pipeline/workflow.

+The `hlapolysolver.sh` script and `polysolvermod` binary (after building the package) demonstrates each following step, if you are interested.

 ### Fisherman: fishing HLA-relevant reads

 The original `polysolver` algorithm fishes HLA-related reads via matching